AndreyAkinshin/aakinshin.net/content/en/posts/2020/qrde-hd/index.md

 However, if you think about it a little bit, this phenomenon becomes pretty obvious and natural.
 Indeed, the sample's corner elements are "magic" points, where a huge portion of density arises from nowhere.
 We have zero density on one side and a high positive density on another side.
-You may also observe such spikes with the KDE-based PDF if you cut down parts before the minimum element and after the maximum element.
+You may also observe such spikes with the KDE if you cut down parts before the minimum element and after the maximum element.

 Now let's increase the number of elements and consider a 500-element sample from the normal distribution:

-{{< imgld epdf-norm-500-01 >}}
+{{< imgld qrde-norm-500-01 >}}

 We can recognize the bell-shape of the normal distribution, but it's pretty rough.
 Also, we do not see a significant difference between the presented quantile estimators.
 The difference becomes more obvious if we reduce the quantization step value and switch to percentiles:

-{{< imgld epdf-norm-500-001 >}}
+{{< imgld qrde-norm-500-001 >}}

-Now we can see that the Harrell-Davis gives us a smoother version of the EPDF.
+Now we can see that the Harrell-Davis gives us a smoother version of the QRDE.
-The Type7-based EPDF looks too spiky, which makes it not so useful.
+The Type7-based QRDE looks too spiky, which makes it not so useful.
 With a very small quantization step, it becomes completely useless because in most cases, we will observe only a few bins that have the maximum density:

-{{< imgld epdf-norm-500-0001-t7 >}}
+{{< imgld qrde-norm-500-0001-t7 >}}

-Meanwhile, the Harrell-Davis-based EPDF keeps its smooth form:
+Meanwhile, the Harrell-Davis-based QRDE keeps its smooth form:

-{{< imgld epdf-norm-500-0001-hd >}}
+{{< imgld qrde-norm-500-0001-hd >}}

-Of course, it's not as smooth as the KDE-based PDF.
+Of course, it's not as smooth as the KDE.
 We have such a wobbly plot because it describes our real data instead of oversmoothed estimation of the underlying distribution.
-If we don't know the actual distribution and we want to just explore the data in the collected sample, the Harrell-Davis-based EPDF is one of the best ways to do it.
+If we don't know the actual distribution and we want to just explore the data in the collected sample, the Harrell-Davis-based QRDE is one of the best ways to do it.

 The most important fact about this plot is that it's consistent with the quantile values.
 The estimated value of median splits this plot into two equal parts, the estimated decile values split this plot into ten equal parts, and so on.

-### EPDF and multimodal distributions
+### QRDE and multimodal distributions

-The true power of the EPDF manifests itself when you start working with multimodal distributions.
+The true power of the QRDE manifests itself when you start working with multimodal distributions.
-Let's check out some advantages of the EPDF against classic histograms and the KDE-based PDF.
+Let's check out some advantages of the QRDE against classic histograms and the KDE.

 **It highlights multimodality without parameter tuning.**